JPSC-PDRC-KEIO/jpscdocs_en/married/rspndnt_occupation.rst

 Which industry category does your company or organization belong to?
 ===================================================================================

-[For temporary employees, consider answer with the industry of your temporary jobemployer.]
+[For temporary employees, consider answer with the industry of your temporary job employer.]

 1. Agriculture, forestry
 2. Fishing, fisheries